-was an was a was a was a was a was an was an was an was an was been allowed by their mother's visible haematuria.
+was an experience year old lady brought to see me privately by her daughters on 19 March 2016 as they were concerned by their mother's visible haematuria.
 She was found on CT scanning to have a bladder tumour obstructing her right ureter resulting in a deterioration of her global renal function.
 She was admitted on 04 May 2017 (after 46 days) for resection of the bladder tumour and ureteric stenting.
 Following subsequent stent removal and intravesical chemotherapy, she has had no recurrence of carcinoma since.